avastmick/consensus/publish/epub-frontmatter.md

 publisher:  www.avastmick.io
 rights: © 2017 Michael W Clarke
 description: |
-  In the near future technology is encroaching on our biology.
-People are changing themselves into something new.
-Amidst it all, a young girl falls mysteriously ill.
+  In the near future technology will encroach upon our biology.
+People will change themselves into something new.
+In this future, a young girl falls mysteriously ill.
 Her mother and grandfather are desperate.
 Opposing forces circle, seeing her as an opportunity to further their cause.
 The options to save her life are stark and may leave her less than human.

 cover-image: images/book-cover.jpg
 stylesheet: styles/ebook.css